TheBenjameister/battles-script-generator/README.md

 # battles-script-generator
-### A battle script generator designed to work with the OTFBM + Battle Planner extensions for AVRAE discord bot.
+### A battles script generator designed to work with the OTFBM + Battle Planner extensions for AVRAE discord bot.
 UI is rather simple at the moment and code needs to be run in terminal or code editor, but improvements will be made over time.

 ## How it works